Beginner horse racing guide

 - Free bet on winner – qualify for a free bet if your horse wins at certain odds like 4/1.

-- 2nd to SP favourite – get a free bet refund if your horse finishes second to the pre-race favourite.
+- 2nd to SP favourite – free bet refund if your horse finishes second to the pre-race favourite.

-- Faller insurance – get a free bet refund if your horse falls.
+- Faller insurance – free bet refund if your horse falls.

-- Beaten by a head/neck/length– get a free bet refund if your horse comes second by a certain distance.
+- Beaten by a head/neck/length – free bet refund if your horse comes second by a certain distance.